littlehorse-enterprises/lh-quickstart-java/README.md

 Our extensive [documentation](https://littlehorse.io/docs) explains LittleHorse concepts in detail and shows you how take full advantage of our system.

 Our LittleHorse Server is free for production use under the SSPL license.
 You can find our official docker image on our [GitHub Container Registry](https://github.com/littlehorse-enterprises/littlehorse/pkgs/container/littlehorse%2Flh-standalone).
 If you would like enterprise support, or a managed service (either in the cloud or on-prem), contact `info@littlehorse.io`.

+Lastly, if you have any questions, please reach out to us on our [Community Slack Workspace](https://launchpass.com/littlehorsecommunity).

 Happy riding!